Graham · Argyll & Bute

 Cruach Choireadail — common questions

-- Where do I park for Cruach Choireadail?
+- Where should I park to climb Cruach Choireadail?

-- Standard parking is at NM628333 near Oban.
+- Standard parking is at NM628333.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Cruach Choireadail are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.